UW-ISC/hrp-portal/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 3.05 =
+= 3.06 =
-IMPORTANT: Admin Columns Pro v6.0+ support.
-Support for the "CatFolders - WP Media Folders" plugin.
-The "MLA Yoast SEO Example" plugin has been completely rewritten.
-New "MLA Content Items Example" plugin.
-Three enhancements in all, two fixes.
+IMPORTANT: SECURITY FIX for the MLA Insert Fixit example plugin removes an SQL injection risk.
+New mapping rules tutorial available, some PDF parsing improvements and documentation improvements.
+One enhancement, eight fixes in all.

 == Other Notes ==